Multiply Polynomials (With Examples) - FOIL & Grid Methods

 One of the biggest drawbacks of using the FOIL method is that it can only be used for multiplying two binomials.
 Using the distribution method can get really messy, so it's easy to forget to multiply some terms.

-One of the best ways to multiply polynomials is the grid method.
+The best way to multiply polynomials is the grid method.
 This is actually just like the distribution method except everything goes right into a handy grid making it almost impossible to lose terms.
 Another thing that's nice about the grid method is that you can use it to multiply any type of polynomials whether they're binomials or have twenty terms!

 Start off by making a grid.
 Put each term in one of the polynomials across the top and the terms of the other polynomial down the left side.
 In each box in the grid, fill in the product of the term for the row times the term for the column.
 Combine like terms and you're done!

 Leave a comment below if you're still struggling.
-I want to create the perfect guide to multiplying polynomials and if there is something you don't quite understand or if there are any tricks that work for you, I want to know!
+I want to create the perfect guide to multiplying polynomials and if there is something you don't quite understand.